 So what’s up?
 Well, they divided some 10th-grade students into three groups, who read three different different descriptions of Curie, Einstein, and Faraday.
 The first group only read about the scientists’ accomplishments; the second group read about the scientists’ personal struggles against sexism, classism, and Nazis; and the third group read about the scientists’ intellectual struggles of how difficult it was to accomplish their respective achievements.
 In other words, the second two groups were shown how similar the scientists were to themselves – they were shown to empathize with the scientists.

-Then they measures the students’ science grades.
+Then they measured the students’ science grades.

 After six weeks, the two groups who learned about how the scientists struggled significantly improved their science grades and increased their motivation to study science.
 The lowest performing students showed the greatest gains.